 Gold has benefited and is likely to further benefit from ongoing monetary stimulus.

-When real yields are unacceptably low and the central bank has to create a lot of money to keep pace with debt servicing demands, gold becomes a form of currency hedge.
+When real yields are unacceptably low and the central bank has to create a lot of money to keep pace with debt servicing demands, gold becomes a form of a currency hedge.
 It also has a track record going back thousands of years.

 The role of other alternative assets